REPERTORY ONSTAGE LEARNING Experience

 SAS Performing Arts Studios offers a performance-driven program called ROLE (Repertory Online Learning Experience).
 This program is designed for the aspiring professional performer whose goal is to become a complete artist.
-Each studio will focus on their specific genre of performance.
-At various times during the year, we will offer master classes by visiting artists.
+Our studio specialty workshops and classes focus on their specific genre of performance.
+At various times during the year, we offer master classes by visiting artists.
 Our program is designed and conducted to be supportive, friendly, and constructive for all who attend.
 In the "ROLE" program , participants study, create, focus, achieve and perform.

 The studios are separated into distinct divisions as follows (Click on the program you are interested in):